GopiAgasthia/signals_and_react_compiler_demo/README.md

 4. Notice the console logs showing which components re-render
 5. In the useState implementation, all components re-render when state changes
 6. In the signals implementation, only components that use the signals re-render

+## How to observe the difference using react compiler.

+1. Open both implementations in separate browser tabs
+2. Open the browser console
+3. Select and deselect products in both implementations
+4. Notice the console logs showing which components re-render
+5. Uncomment the babel plugin in vite.useState-implementation.config.js
+6. Notice the console logs showing which components re-render